apache/airflow/docs/executor/debug.rst

 ``_run_raw_task`` method.

 Due to its nature the executor can be used with SQLite database.
-When used with sensors the executor will change sensor mode to ``reschedule`` to do avoid blocking the execution of DAG.
+When used with sensors the executor will change sensor mode to ``reschedule`` to avoid blocking the execution of DAG.

 Additionally ``DebugExecutor`` can be used in a fail-fast mode that will make